astronomer/airflow-guides/guides/dynamically-generating-dags.md

 ### Example: Generate DAGs From Connections

 Another way to define input parameters that are used to dynamically create your DAGs is by defining Airflow connections.
-This can be a good option if each of your DAGs connects to a database or an API; since you will be setting up the connections anyway, creating the DAGs from them as well avoids any redundant work.
+This can be a good option if each of your DAGs connects to a database or an API; since you will be setting up the connections anyway, creating the DAGs from that source avoids any redundant work.

 To implement this method, we can pull the connections we have in our Airflow metadata database by instantiating the "Session" and querying the "Connection" table.
 We can also filter this query so that it only pulls connections that match a certain criteria.